SanjayRajR/Mean_Bank_Crud/README.md

-# Mean_Bank_Crud
+# MEAN Bank Account CRUD Application
 This app features a MEAN stack application which performs CRUD opeartions along with user-login authentication and password encryption using JWT Tokens.

 # Requirements
 To execute the application, you will need NODEjs, Mongodb and Angular CLI installed.
-Thes softwares must be installed before cloning this repo.
+These softwares must be installed before cloning this repo.

 # About
 The app is divide into 2 folders, server and angular9.
 The server consists of all the files required to perform the backend.